xingbw/Rectified-Self-Training/README.md

 ### Dataset preparing

-Download the dataset including VisDA, Office-Home and Office-31.
+Download the datasets including VisDA-2017, Office-Home and Office-31.
 Then set the path of data list in the codes.

 ### VisDA

-First train the model on source domain, then do target adaptation without source data.
+First train the model on source domain, then conduct target adaptation without source data.
 Run the following commands:
 > python src_pretrain.py
 >
 > python tar_adaptation_st.py